Skip to main content

 For Asset Planners

-• Scenario modeling: Adjust weights, see how priority rankings change
+• Scenario modeling—adjust weights and see how priority rankings change

-• Filter by site, building, system for targeted analysis
+• Filter by site, building, or system for targeted analysis

 • Real-time updates—priority scores adjust as assets age